 The CHL Group Code of Conduct ( “Code”) requires all employees to conduct themselves ethically and with integrity in all commercial relationships.
 The Code prohibits modern slavery and human trafficking.
 Regular audits are conducted to monitor compliance with our Code and local laws.

-The CHL Group maintains an employee hotline managed by an independent third-party that can be used to communicate suspected violations of any ethical or legal concerns anonymously, including those that deal with modern slavery and human trafficking.
-Employees that report concerns are protected from retaliation.
+The CHL Group maintains an employee hotline managed by an independent third-party that is used to communicate suspected violations of any ethical or legal concerns anonymously, including those that deal with modern slavery and human trafficking.
+Individuals (including employees) who report concerns are protected from retaliation.

 The CHL Group conducts corporate compliance training annually for all employees in order to educate them on regulations and company policies surrounding human rights.
 The training guides employees in learning the signs of human trafficking and how to report suspected violations.

-In order to assess the effectiveness of actions we have taken, we rely on key performance indictors that include number of employee hotline disclosures, number of employees that have signed our Code and completed our training and annual audits focused on high-risk areas.
+In order to assess the effectiveness of actions we have taken, we rely on key performance indictors , which include the following:

 CHIQUITA HOLDINGS LIMITED